ZainGuard/chainwatch/README.md

 ---

-## ZainGuard
+## Zainguard

-Chainwatch is the open source core of [ZainGuard](https://zainguard.io), a supply chain security platform for security teams.
+Chainwatch is the open source core of [Zainguard](https://zainguard.com), a multi-tenant SaaS security and compliance platform.

 ---